oucs-teaching/cosc349-labs/lab03.md

 </summary>
 Vagrant will place large cache files somewhere.
 This can be within your home directory on the CS network.
 You may find that the (reasonably new) CS network home is fast enough to "just work", which is ideal.

-If you want to store Vagrant files on the lab computer in front of you, rather than on the network home drives, you can use the `VAGRANT_HOME` environment variable to change where Vagrant is storing its files.
-Just remember that if you do use this route, your Vagrant files will be left behind on the lab computer you're using, and will not be copied into your home directory.
+If you want to store Vagrant files just on the lab computer in front of you, rather than on the network home drives, you can use the `VAGRANT_HOME` environment variable to change where Vagrant is storing its files.
+Just remember that if you do use this route, your Vagrant files will be left behind on the lab computer you're using, and will not be copied into your networked home directory.

 - To have Vagrant place its (large) cache files somewhere other than your home directory, there are at least two ways to proceed:
     - You can set the `VAGRANT_HOME` variable before _every_ command.
 So if the instructions say to run `vagrant --version` you'd add `VAGRANT_HOME=/tmp/vagrant ` before the command to turn it into `VAGRANT_HOME=/tmp/vagrant vagrant --version`.
 	- You can set the `VAGRANT_HOME` variable to the value `/tmp/vagrant` inside your `.profile` (or other appropriate startup file).
 You can test whether you have set the variable correctly by starting a new terminal window and running `echo $VAGRANT_HOME`, which should print back `/t/vagrant`.

     :::danger
     Make sure that you undo this change if you ever want to keep Vagrant files on your network home directory though, e.g., at the end of the lab exercise.
     :::
 </details>